deltorobarba/sciences/README.md

 <br>
 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/sciences_2000.png" alt="sciences">

-*My passion lies in applying classical machine learning, and quantum algorithms to astronomy and astrophysics.
-My long-term goal is to utilize quantum sensing with AI in exoplanet research or to uncover new insights in black hole complexity.
-I'm analyzing various astrophysical objects with real data collected from scientific missions to find measurement limits.*

 ## Exoplanets 🪐

 *An exoplanet is a planet that orbits a star outside of our solar system.
 It is detected by observing its effects on the host star, such as the radial velocity method or transit method using [lightkurve](https://github.com/lightkurve/lightkurve) to analyze flux data from Kepler & TESS, [exoplanet](https://docs.exoplanet.codes/en/latest/) for probabilistic modeling of time series observations, and [PyORBIT](https://github.com/LucaMalavolta/PyORBIT) for exoplanet orbital parameters.*